CMSgov/bcda-static-site/src/_pages/v3/api-documentation/how-to-migrate-v3.md

 ## BCDA v3 overview

-BCDA v3 introduces access to more timely and accurate Medicare claims data, and additional benefits to BCDA users including:
+BCDA v3 introduces access to more timely and accurate Medicare claims data and additional benefits to BCDA users including:

-- More consistent claims data by using a single data source of data, the CMS Integrationed Data Repository
+- More consistent claims data by using a single data source of data, the CMS Integrated Data Repository
 - Improved alignment with sources such as the Claim and Claim Line Feed (CCLF) files through more standard claim and patient identifiers.

 ### Changes to BCDA in v3